mavyfaby/hlsc/README.md

 ## Features

 - [x] Compile high-level simpletron into low-level instructions.
+- [x] Include only used variables to improve memory efficiency.
 - [x] Detect whether the variable already exists.
 - [x] Detect whether the variable is already declared.
 - [x] Detect whether the instruction is valid.